Disclaimer: I own nothing Harry Potter related.

 Harry stepped forward to shake the witch's hand as well.
 "I'm Harry Potter, the Defense Against the Dark Arts professor."

-"Nice to meet all of you," the witch said with a smile.
+"Nice to meet all of you," the witch said with a smile of relief.
 "I'm Caroline Freeman.
 I'm taking over Muggle Studies."

 "It's so strange to listen to your accent," Harry commented.

 Caroline blushed slightly.
 "I can imagine that it would be," she giggled.
 She was from South Carolina, and though her accent wasn't strong at all in comparison to other South Carolinians, she sounded quite strange among her British colleagues.
 "I've heard so much about all of you."

 Draco glanced uncomfortably at Harry, unsure of what Caroline may have heard about him.
 Caroline noticed the look and smiled slightly.
 Quite a bit of what she'd heard of Draco had been less than flattering.
 In the end, he had felt remorse for his deeds and that was what really mattered.
 Everyone deserved a second chance.
 In an effort to ease his discomfort she asked "Is Professor Snape always like that?"

 "Like what?
 A git?"
 Harry supplied with a smirk.

 Caroline frowned.
 "A... a what?" she asked, sitting down next to Hermione.